Phyrite/Starship/README.md

 # Setting Up

 If you haven't already, install Starship [here](https://github.com/HarbourMasters/Starship) and use the guide in the readme there to set it up.
-Please note that you are required to provide a ROM of your own.
+Please note that you are required to provide a Star Fox 64 ROM of your own.

 Once you have Starship installed, grab the latest release.
-(Once one comes out, of course) Move the .exe to your Starship folder, and run it!
+(Once one comes out, of course)

+Move the .exe to your Starship folder, and run it!

 # Randomization